DiffMu/DiffPrivacyInference.jl/docs/src/development_notes/updating_haskell.md

-# Updating the Haskell library
+# Managing the two repositories

 The actual typechecker is written in Haskell and is available [here](https://github.com/DiffMu/DiffPrivacyInferenceHs).